About Marguerite

 My shop bears the gentle name Marguerite, echo of a woman small in stature, immense in heart.
 My grandmother taught me to love what doesn’t shine, the silences that speak, the gestures that remain.

 Each Sunday, she went to mass, exquisitely elegant in her simplicity.
 Her shawl neatly folded, her jewelry discreet, she walked as one honors a ritual, with the grace of those who understand silence.
+She spoke to me of old customs, like passing down a song whose words warm the soul.

 As a child, I ran between the two churches, faster, to reach her sooner.
 The bell towers rang for communions, and I headed toward the house with its door always open: for family, for friends, for the postman, for the milk.
 It was Marguerite’s house, where every corner whispered a memory.

-In her bedroom, treasures slept in gentle disarray: jewels with timid sparkle, elegant hats, silent dresses.
-The scent of coffee drifted like a whisper, while my grandfather shaved slowly, facing the barber’s mirror, and the grandfather clock beat the heart of happy days.
+Nights under the eiderdown were expeditions.
+Under the bed, a secret world slept: dried linden flowers, dog-eared books, forgotten healing plants, a voiceless violin… an inventory of dreams.
+In her bedroom, amidst the gentle disarray of treasures—timidly sparkling jewels, elegant hats—the scent of coffee drifted like a whisper.
+My grandfather shaved slowly, facing the barber’s mirror, and the grandfather clock beat the heart of happy days.

-Sometimes we visited my great aunt, a bridal dressmaker… What magic for a little girl like me!
+Sometimes we visited my great aunt, a bridal dressmaker.
+What magic for a little girl!
+The fabric hummed beneath the needles.
 Her husband was a tailor too, in a lovely little shop with a bell that rang at the entrance.
-I remember the costume creations, and her bracelet at the wrist, where needles seemed to dance.
+I remember the costume creations and her bracelet at the wrist, where needles seemed to dance.

-It was in those outings, between steaming coffee and handshakes, that I learned to recognize beauty in what cannot be explained.
+We also visited my grandfather’s friends, in modest workshops or hushed parlors.
+I, curious, listened to silence embroider its secrets.
+It was in those outings, between steaming coffee and firm handshakes, that I learned to recognize beauty in what cannot be explained.

-Today, my mother watches over this memory as one tends a fragile flame, and I, through this shop, make Marguerite’s memories dance among chosen objects, whispered phrases, and glimmers of the past.
+Today, my mother watches over this memory as one tends a fragile flame.
+And I, through this shop, make Marguerite’s memories dance among chosen objects, whispered phrases, and glimmers of the past.

 In every detail, there’s a breath of her: her light, her modesty, her tenderness.

 My grandmother is all that, and so much more.
 A hand-stitched story still blooming in the drawers of the heart.
-A memory woven with courage, silence, and love even in days stolen by war.
+A memory woven with courage, silence, and love, even in days stolen by war.

 To my beloved grandmother, and to all the family.